footprintcat/frost-iot/.trae/rules/project_rules.md

 When answering my questions, please follow the rules:
 1. Please use the system default language to answer my questions.

+When providing suggestions, please follow the rules:
+1. Mark suggestions with numerical sequence numbers.
+Users can subsequently make corresponding adjustments by entering a sequence number.

 ## Code Edit Rules

+Before editing the code:
+1. Do not act directly.
+First, present the plan and proceed only after receiving confirmation.

 When editing the code, please follow the rules:
 1. Do not remove any existing comments.